 At 0.6 to 1.2 inches, the Southern Cricket Frogs are our smallest Tennessee frogs.
 They have a dark triangle between their eyes and usually a bright "Y" stripe running down their back.
-They differ from the Northern Cricket Frog in having less than half of their longest toe on their rear feet webbed.
+They differ from the Northern Cricket Frog is having less than half of the longest toe on their rear feet webbed.
 This characteristic can be seen with binoculars at close range in the field.

 The Southern Cricket Frog is found in southwest Tennessee near semi-permanent bodies of water including shallow ponds with vegetation, meadows, creeks, and roadside ditches.

 Insects, including mosquitoes.